Karel Janeček: Presidential bid

 On 21 January 2022, Janeček announced that he would be running in the 2023 Czech presidential election.
 He submitted 73,000 signatures, but this total was reduced following sample analysis to 48,000 (later the court labeled some of them as valid but he still failed to meet the criteria by 80 signatures), below the requirement.
 Janeček submitted a complaint to the Supreme Administrative Court.
 His complaint was rejected by the court on 13 December 2022.
 Janeček subsequently endorsed Petr Pavel in both rounds.
 On 3 February 2023 he submitted a complaint to the Supreme Administrative Court over the presidential election process.

 Personal life

-Janeček has two daughters from his first marriage to Michaelou, and a son from his second marriage to Mariem.
+Janeček has two daughters from his first marriage to Michaela, and a son from his second marriage to Mariem.
 Since May 2017, he has been in a relationship with Lilia Khousnoutdinova, and they have a daughter and a son.
 They got married first in a Buddhist wedding ceremony in Bhutan in 2017 and officially on 21 December 2021 in Prague.